al70023/proxmox-server/OpenMediaVault/GUIDE.md

    mount [NFS SERVER IP ADDRESS]:/[NFS FOLDER NAME]
    ```

 You should now be able to reboot the machine and still see your mount permanently in the filesystem.

+## File Permissions

+If you cannot write to the file share on the client, navigate to 'Shared Folders' under the 'Storage' section on the OMV web UI.

+Select the file share and click the Access Control List (ACL) button.

+Edit the configuration to apply permissions recursively, and change 'Others' to have Read/Write/Execute permissions.